marceltransier/ttt_discord_bot/README.md

    - if you don't know how to, follow [this guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)

    - insert the bot token at `discord -> token` in the config.json

+   - grant the bot the permissions to mute members

 4. Insert the Guild *(Server)* id and the channel id in the config